Mapping Hidden Heritage: Self-supervised Pre-training on High-Resolution LiDAR DEM Derivatives for Archaeological Stone Wall Detection: Background

 Both contrastive and distillation-based SSL frameworks have demonstrated state-of-the-art performance on various vision tasks and are particularly promising for applications in remote sensing and archaeological feature mapping, where labeled data is limited but large volumes of unlabeled imagery or elevation data are available.
 In the domain of remote sensing, the SeCo framework proposed by \citet{manas2021seasonal} leverages seasonal variations in satellite imagery, along with temporal and spatial invariance constraints to learn robust and temporal-invariant visual representations through contrastive learning.
 The knowledge distillation framework, DINO-MM \citep{wang2022self}, extends the DINO framework to multimodal data, enabling the learning of joint representations from different modalities (i.e., optical and SAR imagery).
 This approach has demonstrated strong performance in remote sensing tasks such as image classification and retrieval.
 DINO-MC \citep{wanyan2024extending} introduces a multi-size cropping strategy to strengthen global–local view alignment between teacher and student networks.
 By incorporating local crops of varied sizes, the model learns more diverse and scale-invariant visual features on the SeCo-100K \citep{manas2021seasonal} dataset, which enhances its performance across a range of downstream tasks, including remote sensing imagery classification and change detection.

-Differently, we propose a self-supervised cross-view pre-training framework based on knowledge distillation paradigm to pre-train vision backbones on unlabeled DEM derivatives (i.e., MHS and VAT), which can improve stone wall mapping capability in complex and vegetated archaeological landscapes.
+In contrast, we propose a self-supervised cross-view pre-training framework based on knowledge distillation paradigm to pre-train vision backbones on unlabeled DEM derivatives (i.e., MHS and VAT), which can improve stone wall mapping capability in complex and vegetated archaeological landscapes.